chrisdjscott/Atoman/README.md

 Then you can add the `/path/to/Atoman` directory to you PYTHONPATH and run `python -m atoman` from anywhere to run the software.

-### Installing to Python site-packages
+### Install the Python package

-Build the documentation (includes inplace build of extensions):
+Build the C extensions in-place:

 ```
-python setup.py build_sphinx
+python setup.py build_ext -i
 ```

-and verify the tests run with no errors:
+Verify the tests run with no errors:

 ```
 python setup.py test
 ```

-Then run:
+Install the package:

 ```
 python setup.py build